Memphis Public Library: Desegregation

 They were arrested and jailed.
-This event, combined with Turner’s lawsuit, led to the desegregation of all public libraries in October 1960.
+This event, combined with Turner's lawsuit, led to the desegregation of all public libraries in October 1960.

 Controversy during Wallis's tenure continued; in 1969 he gained national attention for refusing to remove Phillip Roth's novel Portnoy's Complaint against the mayor's objections.
 This along with his call to desegregate Memphis's public libraries led Wallis to receive the Tennessee Library Association's Freedom of Information Award in 1998.

-Judith A. Drescher: First Female Director
+Judith A. Drescher: First female director

 Judith A. Drescher was brought on in 1985 as the sixth library director, and the first female library director in Memphis.
-She exercised the system’s belief that libraries are a core information source for the community by bringing underserved areas library services via mobile units.
+She exercised the system's belief that libraries are a core information source for the community by bringing underserved areas library services via mobile units.
 Additionally, she oversaw the construction of the Cordova and East Shelby branches.

-2000s to Present
+2000s to present

 In 2001, the Benjamin L. Hooks Central Library opened to the public.
-The impressive new addition to the Memphis Public Library system featured a multi-story hub comprising a large children’s section, space for communal gatherings, reading rooms, computer training labs, and more.
+It featured a multi-story hub comprising a large children's section, space for communal gatherings, reading rooms, computer training labs, and more.
 To this day the Benjamin L. Hooks branch continues to be a source of innovation in the community, with its recent addition of teen learning lab CLOUD901.

-Programs and Services

-Since its inception in 1893, the Memphis Public Library system has been characterized by a strong commitment to community outreach and engagement that spans beyond its extensive catalog of materials.
-In 2007 Memphis Public Libraries was awarded the National Medal for Museum and Library Service by the Institute of Museum and Library Services (IMLS) for "extraordinary programs and involvement with the community."
-In 2021, it became the first library to be awarded the National Medal for Museum and Library Service twice.

-CLOUD901

-Opened in 2015, CLOUD901 is a learning lab with facilities including editing and mixing stations, video production labs and 3D printers, among a number of performance and study areas.
-CLOUD901 is located in the Benjamin L. Hooks Central Library.

-Second Editions Bookstore

-Second Editions is a used bookstore that offers a wide selection of preowned books, CDs, vinyl, DVDs, and audiobooks.
-Its extensive collection is offered at bargain prices, a portion of which are put toward Memphis Public Libraries.
-Though Second Editions’ main location is in the Benjamin L. Hooks Central Library, bargain books and materials are readily available at every branch.
+On January 9, 2024, the Bartlett Board of Mayor and Aldermen voted to leave the MPL system, being the last of the eight suburbs in Shelby County to do so.